bropenguin847/bropenguin847/README.md

 **Call me Penguin**

 I'm an Electronics Enthusiast and I love all things Electronics. <br>
-My main programming language is Python
+My main programming language is Python and a little bit of C++.
 <!--
 **bropenguin847/bropenguin847** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.